 2.2.3.
 Uveitis

-Pregnancy is a time of immense change in a woman's body, including her vision.
 Hormonal fluctuations, fluid retention, and blood volume changes can all have an impact on a woman's eyesight.
 Pregnant women may experience changes in their vision, such as blurry vision, dry eyes, and increased sensitivity to light.
-This is not typically a cause for concern.
+These signs are not typically a cause for concern.

 However, some individuals may develop pregnancy-related eye conditions, which can lead to more severe eye problems.
 That's why pregnant women have to undergo regular eye exams for monitoring.
-With proper care and attention, most vision changes during pregnancy are temporary and resolve after delivery.

-More about the potential eye problems affecting pregnant women find below.
+More about the potential eye problems affecting pregnant women find below:

 What Eye Problems May Occur in Pregnant Women?